 AFFORDABLE HOUSING INCENTIVE PROGRAM

-The purpose of this article is to establish guidelines and criteria for a housing assistance program(s) and ensure that future housing developments contribute to the attainment of providing owner occupied housing or rental housing that is affordable to very low, low and moderate income households within the Town of Davie.
-It is further the purpose of this article to require certain residential developments to provide inclusionary units, which may include bonus density units, or payment of an in-lieu fee to the affordable housing trust fund.
+The purpose of this article is to establish guidelines and criteria for a housing assistance program(s) and ensure that future housing developments contribute to the attainment of owner occupied housing or rental housing that is affordable to very low, low and moderate income households within the Town of Davie.
+It is further the purpose of this article to require certain residential developments to provide inclusionary units, which may include bonus density units, or if otherwise authorized in this article, payment of an in-lieu fee to the affordable housing trust fund.
 The provisions contained within this article shall be evaluated by the town administrator or his designee annually after the effective date of this section for their effect in the facilitation of development, including that of affordable housing.

 (Ord.
 No. 2008-17, § 4, 5-7-08; Ord.
 No. 2015-017, § 2(Exh.
 A), 6-10-15; Ord.
 No. O2020-002, § 2(Exh.
-A), 2-5-20)
+A), 2-5-20; Ord.
+No. O2025-025, § 2(Exh.
+A), 6-3-25)

 The following words, terms and phrases when used in this section shall have the meanings ascribed to them as set forth below except where the context clearly indicates a different meaning.
+Affordable housing program policies and procedures.
+Administrative policies and procedures shall be approved by resolution of the town council.

-Affordable Housing Trust Fund.
+Affordable housing trust fund.
 Trust fund established by the town for the purpose of collecting the required fees and disbursing funds for affordable housing programs in accordance with the criteria set forth.

-Affordable Housing Unit.
+Affordable housing unit.
 Housing built with funding from federal, state, local or private resources and designated for affordable housing for moderate, low and very low income households.

-Affordable Owner Occupied Housing Unit.
+Affordable owner-occupied housing unit.
 A dwelling unit for which the mortgage payment (including principal, interest, taxes and insurance) does not exceed thirty (30) percent of the gross income of the households that meet the income criteria and also meet the other requirements of the town's affordable housing programs.

-Affordable Renter Occupied Housing Unit.
+Affordable renter-occupied housing unit.
 A dwelling unit for which the rental payment does not exceed thirty (30) percent of the gross income of the households that meet the income criteria and also meet the other requirements of the town's affordable housing programs.

 Assets.
 All real estate property, stocks, bonds, and cash, or other liquid assets, that are not part of a retirement investment plan or pension plan.